The family shareholder

 In some circumstances, Trustees can be joined into divorce proceedings and asked to explain distributions or produce documents.

 Even if a trust is not nuptial as such, and so cannot be varied, it is still a resource of the beneficiary to which the court will have reference.
-A court will be quick to infer it as a source of funds if there is a pattern of the trustees having paid out income or capital to a party (and so consider at the outset whether the trust should make distributions and the implications if they do) and in some cases, even if there is no track record of payments, courts have been known to give judicial ‘encouragement’ to the trustees to exercise their discretion in favour of a spouse, to reflect the potential resource available to them, and for example, raise funds to pay the other spouse a settlement.
+In England and Wales, a court will be quick to infer it as a source of funds if there is a pattern of the trustees having paid out income or capital to a party (and so consider at the outset whether the trust should make distributions and the implications if they do) and in some cases, even if there is no track record of payments, courts have been known to give judicial ‘encouragement’ to the trustees to exercise their discretion in favour of a spouse, to reflect the potential resource available to them, and for example, raise funds to pay the other spouse a settlement.

 If there is a wide class of beneficiaries other than a married member of the family and their spouse for example, this can sometimes support an argument that it is not nuptial / linked to a marriage.